Europe 2009

 Europe 2009 is a live album and video release by the Dave Matthews Band from several 2009 concerts in Italy and London.
-The concert on the three CDs was held in Piazza Napoleone in Lucca, Italy, on July 5, 2009.
+The concert on the three CDs was held during the Lucca Summer Festival in Lucca, Italy, on July 5, 2009.
 The concert featured on the DVD was at Brixton Academy in London, on June 26, 2009.
 Tim Reynolds, who resumed touring with the band in 2008, appears on both the audio discs and the DVD.